Department of Teaching and Learning

 B.A.
 University of Hawai'i, East Asian Languages and Literature: Japanese; Minor: Comparative Religions

 USD Department of Learning and Teaching

-Dr. Sarina Chugani Molina serves as faculty and director of the M.Ed. in TESOL, Literacy, & Culture program in the Department of Learning and Teaching at the University of San Diego.
-She has designed and developed online and onsite TESOL programs for both local and international audiences and conducts teacher training in both local and international contexts.
+Dr. Sarina Chugani Molina serves as associate professor and director of the M.Ed. in TESOL, Literacy, & Culture program in the Department of Learning and Teaching at the University of San Diego.
+She has designed and developed online and onsite TESOL programs for both local and international audiences and conducts teacher education seminars in both local and international contexts.

-Her research interests include Teaching English as an International Language, supporting the needs marginalized students in academic communities, and TESOL teacher development, particularly as it relates to developing mindful, reflective practitioners.
-In 2017, she was an invited plenary speaker at the CATESOL conference in Santa Barbara on "Transforming our Instructional Practice through Mindful, Reflective Practice."
+Her research interests include Teaching English as an International Language, supporting the needs of marginalized students in academic communities, and TESOL teacher development, particularly as it relates to developing mindful, reflective practitioners from a constructive developmental perspective.
+She is currently working on a book entitled, "The conscious educator: Rediscovering the purpose of education through the lens of wisdom traditions."

 Upcoming Conference/Workshop Presentations 2019

 Molina, S. C. (2019, March).
 Japanese lesson study for improving instructional practice in TESOL.
 International TESOL Association.
 Atlanta, GA.